CamWiseOwl/flashdevelop-wakatime/README.md

 # flashdevelop-wakatime

-WakaTime plugin for FlashDevelop.
+Integrates the time tracking service WakaTime into the IDE FlashDevelop (or HaxeDevelop).

 ## Installation

-__If writing to Program Files (x86) is protected:__
+__Automatic Installation Using FlashDevelop:__

+1. Run FlashDevelop
+2. Open the Tools toolbar and click Install Software.
+A program called Appman opens.
+3. Scroll down to the Plugins section, check the box next to WakaTime and click Install.

+__Manual Installation:__

-1. Close FlashDevelop if open
+1. Close FlashDevelop
-2. Extract WakaTime.zip to the FD Plugins directory (typically C:\Program Files (x86)\FlashDevelop\Plugins)
+2. Extract the plugin zip file to the FD Plugins directory (typically C:\Program Files (x86)\FlashDevelop\Plugins)
-3. Re-open FlashDevelop
+3. Re-open Flashdevelop

-__If not:__

-1. Open WakaTime.fdz
-2. FlashDevelop will open (if not already) and ask to Extract
-3. Restart FlashDevelop
+---

 4\.
 Enter API Key if prompted (_if not prompted, you may already have a key stored at ~/WakaTime.cfg.
 If needs be, enter a new key by clicking Help -> WakaTime_)